ktolstikhin/ghost-ssl-docker/README.md

 ### Production

 First, spin up a remote server and apply firewall settings using `bin/firewall.sh` script, if needed.
 Don't forget to update the `DOMAIN_NAME` variable in `.env` file with the actual domain name.
-Then, create a host machine using the Docker Machine and connect the running shell on the local machine to the remote one just created.
+Then, create a remote machine using Docker Machine on the development host and connect the running shell to the new machine just created.
 Finally, execute the following command:
 ```bash
 $ docker-compose -f docker-compose.yml -f docker-compose.production.yml up -d
 ```